DoctorLogicProduct/dltest/landing-pages/dermatology-website-design-get-started.md

   component: hero-1
   component_css: hero
   headline: Stunning Dermatology Website Designs
-  text: 'The all-in-one website marketing platform that attracts and retains more
+  text: The all-in-one website marketing platform that attracts and retains more patients.
-    patients. '
+    Get a free website analysis to see how you compare in your market and what areas you need to address to stand out online.
   button:
   - btn-label: Get a Demo
     btn-link: "/get-a-demo.html"